irschad/create-helm-chart/README.md

   ```

 #### 3. Add Values Files for All Microservices
-- Extend the setup by creating individual `values.yaml` files for each remaining microservice:
+- Extend the setup by creating individual `values.yaml` files for each remaining microservice in the values folder:
   - `ad-service`
   - `cart-service`
   - `checkout-service`